jtstrader/Binary-Files/README.md

 Binary database file (library.out) and binary transaction file (transact.out).

-Both are organized as: ISBN|name|author|onhand|price|type However, transact.out also has an enumator TransactionType at the beginning of every set of data
+Both are organized as: ISBN|name|author|onhand|price|type However, inputted transaction files also have an enumator TransactionType at the beginning of every set of data

 Output:
 3 files: